algosup/2024-2025-project-3-quickest-path-team-4/functionalSpecifications/functionalSpecifications.md

 | Constant update triggering an indirect reduce of the code quality and the algorithm's speed and efficiency, potentially stopping any real progress.  | Establishment of proper development plan to indicate the change, monitor the algorithm's testing and its progress through time.  |
 | Lack of advanced knowledge regarding REST APIs in the team. | Further research about REST APIs and their relationships with algorithms would be benefical. |

-## 3. Algorithm Implementation
+## 3. Algorithm Requirements

-### 3.1.
-Algorithm Selection

-Our group has decided to choose the      algorithm to implement it.

-The algorithm consist in...
+The algorithm consist in finding the shortest path between a landmark A and a landmark B, making calculations depending on their proximity and the other intermediate nodes that can be found.

-At first, it wil sort the data provided in the .csv file, before getting the source and destination as the algorithm's inputs, and enter them in the algorithm that will perform all the required calculations before returning the result.
+At first, it will sort the data provided in the .csv file, before getting the source and destination as the algorithm's inputs, and enter them in the algorithm that will perform all the required calculations before returning the result.

-### 3.2.
-Algorithm Expectations

 After the user entered the inputs and selected "confirm", the algorithm should take a quick time to calculate the path before providing the shortest route to take, with all the intermediate points we need to pass by, alongside the travel time as its 2 outputs.

-Finally, the result should be quickly displayed on screen.
+Finally, the results should be quickly found and returned.

 ## 4. Product Details